MateusJabour/mateusjabour.github.io/_posts/2016-02-05-understading-how-computation-works-1-1.md

 end
 </code>

-Since the idea of a sequence is to evaluate the first statement, then, evulate the second with the environment changed by the first statement, it is easy with evaluate method returning the changed environment.
+Since the idea of a sequence is to evaluate the first statement, then, evaluate the second with the environment changed by the first statement, it is easy with evaluate method returning the changed environment.

 <code>
 class Sequence < Struct.new(:first, :second)